bitrix24/b24restdocs/api-reference/catalog/documentcontractor/catalog-documentcontractor-delete.md

 # Remove the binding of the CRM entity (Contact/Company) to the document catalog.documentcontractor.delete
 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will fill it in shortly.
+Some data may be missing — we will fill it in shortly.

 {% endnote %}